jayaemekar/Game-Development-Loot-of-Lima-Computer-Player/README.md

-# Loot of Lima player client
+# Loot of Lima Computer Player Client
 A java application designed to act as a client to Loot of lima game server.
 This client will communicate using File IO pipes in Linux operating system